lalaithion/MonadPaper/monads.md

 I have seen people make fun of this definition a lot, but I've never seen it actually used.
 However, I doubt that it will be useful to anyone who doesn't know what Monads are.

 Finally, I want to remark upon how varied and different Monads truly are; This essay intends to introduce a few common monads, and provide a framework for thinking about them, but you will still come across Monads which are foreign to you.
 By an analogy; consider this paper an introduction to music, where I talk about classical music, jazz, and rock and roll.
 That barely covers many genres of music; a reader of that paper would be confounded upon hearing rap for the first time.
-I don't intend for this paper to be comprehensive, merely introductory.

 # Our First Monads